 “One of the biggest challenges that companies face in attracting talent is that they don't know what they are looking for.
-They don't take the time to properly define what talent looks like for their company.
+They don't take the time to define what talent looks like for their company properly.
 Misguided, they routinely look externally to define a talented employee.
-Organizations rarely look at their top performing employees to benchmark potential applicants against.
+Organizations rarely look at their top performing employees to potential benchmark applicants against.
 They should evaluate their current top performing employees to create an Ideal Candidate Profile, that will be used as the benchmark for assessing qualified candidates.”

 Time to Revamp Your Talent Acquisition